 How Can Lipitor Interact With Other Meds?

-As expected, Lipitor oral tablets may interact with other medications, herbs, and multivitamins your loved one is taking.
+As expected, the benefits of Lipitor oral tablets may be reduced during interaction with other medications, herbs, and multivitamins your loved one is taking.
 An interaction may cause the drug to alter the way it works; therefore it can be harmful to your loved one or it may prevent the drug from working properly.

-Your loved one’s doctor will see to it that the risk of drug interactions is minimal.
+The benefits of Lipitor come out when your loved one’s doctor sees to it that the risk of drug interactions is minimal.
 In order to prevent interactions, the doctor will usually manage all of your loved one’s medications.
 All they have to do is to tell them about the meds, vitamins, or herbs they are taking.

 Some drugs used to cure fungal infections potentially cause Atorvastatin to accumulate in the body, increasing the risk of muscle breakdown.
 Your loved one’s doctor does not have to hinder you from taking Lipitor, he/she may alter the dosage of the drug instead:

 The drugs prescribed to lower cholesterol may increase the risk of developing muscle problems when taken together with Atorvastatin.
 Your loved one’s doctor will either alter the dosage of the medicines or prescribe you other meds instead.

 The following antibiotics are known to heighten the risk of developing muscle problems when a person takes it with Atorvastatin: